 General Summary of Position:

-Provides professional nursing care for Mobile Clinic patients following established standards and practices.
-These functions are performed in accordance with all applicable laws and regulations and MedStar Georgetown University Hospital’s philosophy, policies, procedures and standards.
+A nurse is responsible for providing competent professional nursing care using the nursing process.
+These functions are performed in accordance with all applicable laws and regulations and MedStar Georgetown University Hospital's philosophy, policies, procedures and standards.

-- EDUCATION/TRAINING: Graduate of an accredited School of Nursing.
-B.S.N. preferred.
+- EDUCATION AND/OR TRAINING REQUIRED: Graduate of an accredited School of Nursing; Bachelor’s degree or higher in Nursing preferred.